What happened to Anna Zirkle? - NewsBreak

 ASHTABULA, Ohio (WJW) – It’s been 26 years since family and friends last spoke to Anna Zirkle .

 The young mother of two was reported missing from her Columbus home on Feb.
-1, 1997.Sheetz abolishes controversial ‘smile policy’
+1, 1997.Pet attacked by coyote in Hudson

 “It’s devastating,” said Juanita Chapman, Zirkle’s foster mother.
 “It’s devastating because we still don’t know anything.”